cds-snc/digital-canada-ca/content/en/blog/posts/CDS-gets-its-first-CEO.md

 ---
-title: "CDS gets its first Chief Executive Officer, Aaron Snow"
+title: 'CDS gets its first Chief Executive Officer, Aaron Snow'
+description: >-
-description: "We are thrilled to have Aaron Snow join us at CDS.
-As our first CEO, Aaron will have a key role helping departments make better use of digital, to better serve Canadians."
+  We are thrilled to have Aaron Snow join us at CDS.
+As our first CEO, Aaron will have a key role helping departments make better use of digital, to better serve Canadians.
-author: Anatole Papadopoulos, Executive director
+author: 'Anatole Papadopoulos, Executive director'
-date: 2018-03-09 09:00:00 -0400
+date: '2018-03-09 09:00:00 -0400'
 image: /img/cds/blog-aaron-snow.jpg
 image-alt: Aaron Snow
-translationKey: "CDS-gets-its-first-CEO"
+translationKey: CDS-gets-its-first-CEO
+thumb: /img/cds/thumbnails/blog-aaron-snow.jpg
+processed: 1550672961644
 ---

 In September, Yaprak Baltacıoğlu, Secretary of the Treasury Board, [launched the search for CDS's first CEO.](https://digital.canada.ca/2017/09/12/wanted-ceo-cds/) The global search attracted candidates from all over the world.